Younha: 2007–2009: Crossover to Korea and return to Japan

 Exactly two months after "Hakanaku Tsuyoku", Younha returned to Korea to release her first Korean album entitled The Perfect Day to Say I Love You (고백하기 좋은 날, Gobaekhagi Jo-eun Nal).
-The album was a success, peaking at #1 on the charts.
+The album was a success, peaking at No. 1 on the charts.
 The first song promoted from the album was "Password 486", for which she won the SBS Inkigayo Mutizen award twice.
 A music video was made for "Password 486", which stars fellow Stam artist Yoon Ji-hoo.
 The album also features a collaboration with Wheesung.
 On July 14, 2007, Younha appeared on the Korean GomTV MSL Grand Finals (a StarCraft tournament) and performed in the opening ceremony.
 The second song promoted was "Love Condition", accompanied with a repackage of her debut album.
 While no music video was made, the song was performed live a number of times, and had modest success on the charts.

 At the 2007 MKMF held on November 17, 2007, Younha won the Best New Solo Artist award.
 With her increasing success, Younha released a version of Go!
 Younha rerecorded in Korean.
 The album, with minor track list changes, is titled Comet (혜성, Hyeseong) and was released on October 23, spawning two hit singles, the title track "혜성 (Hyeseong)" and "At First Sight".
 Riding the success experienced in Korea, her very first Korean single "Audition" was re-released on March 14 as a physical CD, limited to 10,000 copies.

 Epic Records quietly released a "best of" Japanese album/music video DVD of Younha's work to date, SONGS -Teen's Collection-, on March 26, 2008, signaling the end of her contract with the record label, due to the recent poor performance of her singles, and her focus on the Korean music industry.